 The Chemical Footprint Project (CFP) envisions a world where chemicals are healthy for people and the environment; where chemically related disease rates for cancer, infertility, asthma, and learning disabilities are low; and where consumer, government, and business demand drives the widespread supply of safer products.
-To achieve this vision the Chemical Footprint Project was created to benchmark and share data on corporate progress to safer chemicals in products, manufacturing, and supply chains.
+To achieve this vision CFP was created to benchmark and share data on corporate progress to safer chemicals in products, manufacturing, and supply chains.